Zavitar97/Startup.Virus/README.md

 Always verify software before use.

-My OPENPGP PUBLIC key for software verification can be accessed from here: https://outflaw.blogspot.com/2019/12/my-pgp-key.html

-NOTE: USE AT YOUR OWN RISK DEVELOPER NOT RESPONSIBLE FOR DAMAGES ARISING FROM USE OF THIS SOFTWARE.
+<h2>NOTE: USE AT YOUR OWN RISK DEVELOPER NOT RESPONSIBLE FOR DAMAGES ARISING FROM USE OF THIS SOFTWARE.</h2>